 - details of local continence service providers, product suppliers and manufacturers

-- access to a wide range of free information brochures, including brochures in languages other than English.
+- access to a wide range of free information brochures and booklets, including brochures in languages other than English.

-You can phone the National Continence Helpline between the hours of 8am and 8pm (AEDT).
+You can phone the National Continence Helpline between the hours of 8am and 8pm (AEST).
 Out of these hours, please contact: